Skip to Content

 Alcatraz is definitely worth your time and money.

-Named for the streets that intersect this neighborhood, Haight and Ashbury, this fun and funky neighborhood are like stepping back in time!
+Named for the streets that intersect this neighborhood, Haight and Ashbury, this fun and funky neighborhood is like stepping back in time!

 In the 1960s, this area was flooded with young hipsters who decided mainstream America wasn’t what they wanted.